 - Loupedeck + control surface for editing

 Home Desktop: Custom-Built Gaming/Development Machine

-My gaming and development rig (named "Gunter") that I built in late 2015 lives in my basement "nerd cave/holodeck."
+My old gaming and development rig (named "Gunter") that I built in late 2015 lives in my basement "nerd cave/holodeck."
 This system has a Skylake Core i7 6700K with a mild overclock to 4.6GHz, 32 GB of DDR4 memory, and a 400GB Intel 750 PCIe SSD for system and apps, and a generic 1TB SSD for data and games.
-For graphics, it uses an Nvidia GeForce 980Ti.
-(The CPU and GPU are independently water-cooled.)
-The parts list of the original build can be found on PC Parts Picker.
+For graphics, it uses an Nvidia RTX 2080.

 The machine is connected to a 43" Vizio 4K TV that does full 4K resolution at 60fps, and it all sits atop an Ikea sit/stand desk.